iddan/react-spreadsheet/website/docs/formula-parser.md

 ## Custom formula parser

-It is possible to pass a construction function for a formula parser to the SpreadSheet component by assigning it to the `parserConstructor` prop.
+It is possible to pass a construction function for a formula parser to the `<Spreadsheet />` component by assigning it to the `createFormulaParser` prop.
 This should be an implementation of the FormulaParser as defined in the Fast Formula Parser library, hence this library should be added as dependency.
-The `react-spreadsheet` library also exposes a function `createBoundFormulaParser` to quickly create the implementation as used by default.
+The`react-spreadsheet` library also exposes a function `createFormulaParser` to quickly create the implementation as used by default.

 ## Overriding formulas